 - Do you regularly meet with your medical professional regarding your condition?
 Having regular check-ups with your doctor can be a positive sign that you are working to manage and / or control your condition.

-Should the insurance company require any additional health information, they may request to review your medical records from either your primary care physician, any medical specialists that you see – or both.
+Should the insurance company require any additional health information, they might want to look at your medical records and notes from your PCP or specialists that you visit.

 Once all of your information has been received by the insurance company, the underwriters will be able to review it all more thoroughly and then make a determination concerning your live insurance application, as well as about a premium rate.